yainit/kernels/4.3/Readme.md

 ANNOTATIONS:
 ============

-The patches requiem for Ian Murdock contain a selection of patches for 4.3.3 from the distributions
+The patches requiem for Ian Murdock contain an unification of patches for 4.3.3 from the distributions

-Intel Clear Linux, OpenSuSE Tumbleweed-4.3.3-3.1, Fedora 20, Mageia Cauldron, Gentoo, Ubuntu-Xenial-5.16, PostFactum-ConKolivas-Fusion from Parabola ARCH-Package PCK2, Sunxi, PCLinuxOS, TCP-Stealth TUM
+Intel Clear Linux, OpenSuSE Tumbleweed-4.3.3-3.1, Fedora 20, Mageia Cauldron, Gentoo, Ubuntu-Xenial-5.16, PostFactum-PF and Liquorix-ZEN Fusion, Sunxi, PCLinuxOS, TCP-Stealth TUM